cth/banpipe/README.md

 You need to supply the full filename including possible extensions, e.g. `.pl`

-### Running a goal in a banpipe script
+### Running a goal in a BANpipe script

-To run a goal in a banpipe script the command,
+To run a goal in a BANpipe script the command,

 `banpipe::run(Goal)`